 The parmesan sauce on these grits is a revelation.
 I've always just stirred in grated cheese to hot grits, but making a sauce adds another layer of creaminess to the dish, not to mention helps keep the cheese from breaking.

-Entries tagged with 'parmesan cheese grits'
+'parmesan cheese grits' on Serious Eats

 I grew up with grits.
 Whether they were instant with extra salt, slow-cooked with chunks of cheddar, or tented with a Kraft Single and a puddle of Tabasco (a la Waffle House), I'd eat them every which way.
 And I'd still eat them every morning if I didn't have to mail-order a good bag.
 Even though menus today are replete with Southern-inflected versions of the Bible Belt breakfast staple, it is still surprisingly difficult to find a bag of white ground corn labeled "grits" above the Mason-Dixon line.
 It's a good thing Sarah Simmons's recipe for Creamy Parmesan Grits from Food and Wine's new book America's Greatest New Cooks still works with "polenta."